brunonunest/sena-analytics/README.md

 # sena-analytics

-Main tools:
+# Main tools:

-Python - MongoDB
+Python - Pandas - MongoDB

-How to Run?
+# How to Run?

 Install python + pip lib for installing the tools